The ultimate guide on the psychology behind marketing and sales.

 If you don’t understand the psychology of selling, then the words are going to fall flat if they’re not used in the right context.

-The point is, to start getting more subscribers and sales, you need to understand why your prospects behave the way they do, what they’re thinking, and how you can get them to act in the desired way.
+The point is, to start getting more subscribers and sales, you need to understand why your prospects behave the way they do, what they’re thinking, and how you can get them to act in the desired direction.

-That’s exactly what you’re about to discover in this report, where we’ll look at ten psychological sales triggers you can put to work for you starting as soon as today.
+That’s precisely what you’re about to discover in this report, where we’ll look at ten psychological sales triggers you can put to work for you starting as soon as today.

 Sounds good, right?
 Let’s jump in.

 Sales Trigger 1: Evoke Reciprocity

-Reciprocity works like this: if you give your prospects something valuable, they’ll feel obligated to give you something in return.
+Reciprocity works like this: if you give your prospects something valuable, they’ll feel obligated to provide you with something in return.
 This “something” might be a referral, a sale, an email address, or something else of value to you.

 The reason this works is that we tend to get psychologically uncomfortable when we feel like we owe someone something.